r-scibo/road-crashes-bai/README.md

 - **Project Report**
   A PDF report that documents the project methodology, analyses, findings, and conclusions.
 - **R Code**
-  R scripts organized by tasks (data preprocessing, analysis, and modeling).
+  R script organized by tasks (data preprocessing, analysis, and modeling).

 ## How to Run the Analysis
 1. **Install Required R Packages**